Apache plume

 - Is Apache plume good for the Colorado Front Range?

-- Yes.
-Apache plume is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Apache plume is a well-suited shrub for Colorado's Front Range.

 - How big does Apache plume get?